Facial Recognition

 Liberty Investigates and i news discovered that Metropolitan Police computers in London had accessed a search engine tool called Pimeyes thousands of times.
 Pimeyes allows users to upload photos and identify where images of an individual appear elsewhere on the internet.

-Liberty Investigates and the Telegraph also revealed that police forces have run hundreds of facial recognition searches against the passport database which contains the images of 46 million people.
+Liberty Investigates and the Telegraph also revealed that police forces have run hundreds of facial recognition searches against the passport database which contains the images of 46 million people, and police forces are using facial recognition to track children as young as 12.

 Facial recognition changes what it means to simply live our lives.